Skip Navigation

 Published on May 06, 2021

-For many people, the warning signs of a stroke — like numbness in the arm, confusion, loss of balance or trouble speaking and seeing — are unmistakable.
+For many people, the warning signs of a stroke—like numbness in the arm, confusion, loss of balance or trouble speaking and seeing—are unmistakable.
 But often, the underlying cause of these life-threatening medical events can be harder to uncover.

-“Strokes are complicated because there’s no pain associated with it,” said Dr. Rishi Gupta, director of stroke and neurocritical care with Wellstar Health System.
+“Strokes are complicated because there’s no pain associated with it,” said Dr. Rishi Gupta, director of stroke care with Wellstar Health System.
 “Many people think they can sleep it off and they’ll be better in the morning.”

 “However, if you are experiencing the signs of a stroke, the faster you get to the emergency room, the more likely it is that we can reverse disability.”